yasufadhili/tonet/README.md

 # Tonet - Real-Time File Sharing Across Devices

 Tonet is a command-line tool that enables seamless real-time file system sharing between different PCs on the same network.
-By leveraging UDP-based communication, Tonet allows users to access and manage files on remote devices as if they were local, with minimal configuration required.
+Tonet allows one to access and manage files on remote devices as if they were local, with minimal configuration required.

 ## Key Features